Pufferfish Privacy: An Information-Theoretic Study: Additional Applications

 The following proposition, which relies on \cite[Lemma~8]{zamani2022bounds}, gives an upper bound on the maximal utility.

 \begin{proposition}[Lemma~8 of \cite{zamani2022bounds}] For any $0 \leq \epsilon < \sI(g(X);f(X))$, we have

 \end{proposition}

 From Proposition~\ref{prop:max_utility}, we observe that the maximum utility which could be expected from any $\epsilon$-MI PP mechanism (regardless of the accessibility to $g(X)$) is at most $\mathsf{H}\big(f(X)|g(X)\big) + \epsilon$.
-Since $\epsilon$-PP implies $\epsilon$-MI PP, all PP mechanisms are accounted for in this statement and we obtain a maximal utility bound for them as well.
+Since $\epsilon$-PP implies $\epsilon$-MI PP, all PP mechanisms are included in the optimization and we obtain a maximal utility bound for them as well.
 In particular, the bound shows that the increase in utility is at most linear in $\epsilon$.

 Through the relation to MI PP, we can also show the existence of MI PP mechanisms that achieve a certain utility lower bound. \begin{proposition}[Theorem~2 of \cite{zamani2022bounds}] For any $0 \leq \epsilon < \sI(g(X);f(X))$, we have